ToriK17/toknsmith-cli/README.md

 ## 🚀 Why This Exists

 Every team I’ve worked on has treated token rotation like it’s jury duty.
-We even tried calling it “**Tokenpalooza**” to make it fun.
-It wasn’t.
+It's never fun, it's never fast.

 So I built `toknsmith` — a CLI-first tool that helps you manage sensitive tokens *securely*, *reliably*, and *without hating your life*.